Faraud-B/Python/Updater/README.en.md

 [![en](https://img.shields.io/badge/lang-en-blue.svg)](README.en.md)

 # Updater
-Software launch from my other projects in order to update them.
+Launching from my other projects to update them.

-What it does:
+What can be done:
-- Downloads the .zip of the new version on google drive
+- Downloads the .zip of the new version on Google Drive
-- Displays the patch note on screen
+- Shows the list of changes of each version
-- Uses the list of changes and a .ignore file to update the software
+- Uses the changelist and an .ignore file to update the software by making only the necessary changes
-- Re-opens updated software while closing
+- Reopens the updated software, before closing
 <br>

 ![Updater](sources/Updater.gif)